Contents

 A purchasing software provides the following features:

-• Digitize the purchase request process so that employees can easily request a purchase.
+• Digitize the purchase request process so that employees can easily request a purchase

 • Automated approvals so purchase requests can be automatically routed to the appropriate person for approval.
-Most companies see a 40-50% reduction in their purchase approval cycle time.
+Most companies see a 40-50% reduction in their purchase approval cycle

 • Automatically generate a purchase order and send it to the vendor so that you don’t have to generate a purchase order manually.